Alright, Fellow Clinicians.

-If this sounds like you, start with asking yourself: What will be your personal reward when you finally make your dream a reality?
+If this sounds like you, start by asking yourself: What will be your personal reward when you finally make your private practice dream a reality?

 2. You don’t know how/see the value in asking for help

 I’ll be the first to admit I fall smack dab in the middle of this camp.
-I rarely ask for help, and when I do, it's usually way too late and I’m way passed my breaking point.
-Yes,there is a great sense of pride in accomplishing something all on your own.
+I rarely ask for help, and when I do, it's usually way too late and I’m way past my breaking point.
+Yes, there is a great sense of pride in accomplishing something all on your own.
 But often, there is also a sense of foolishness.

 All people are born with different skill sets.
 Your strengths may be in one area but you may utterly suck in another.
 If you know someone who’s abilities complement your own, why not ask.
 People are nicer than you think and are often more than willing to lend a hand if you simply ask.

 If this sounds like you – think of others in your circle who might be able to help you reach your goals.
-Invite them to lunch, your treat, and brainstorm ways to work together.
+Invite them to lunch, your treat, and brainstorm ways to grow your referral base.

 3. You haven’t made it easy on yourself

-Lots of times people jump into a task without first thinking about the most efficient and effective ways to accomplish it.
+Lots of times clinicians jump into growing their practice without first thinking about the most efficient and effective ways to accomplish it.
 Maybe it just seemed too fun and they got too excited to think it through.

 The problem with this though is that you can often find yourself up to your elbows in the mess and realize you haven't figured out all that needs to be done or how everything fits together.
 Just writing this makes me think of my first time trying to cook a holiday dinner.
 I was so excited to make the meal that I didn’t really set anything up ahead of time.
 I just grabbed ingredients, bowls, utensils here and there and didn’t pay attention to oven temperature or cook times.

-If this sounds like you – before starting your next project, list out all the materials you will need, make a timeline so you can see what your schedule will look like, and go ahead and prioritize your to-dos so you know what steps are the most important
+If this sounds like you – before thinking of things like decorating your office or setting up your EHR, list out everything you need in place to make your practice dreams a reality.
+Make a timeline so you can see what your schedule will look like, and go ahead and prioritize your to-dos so you know what steps are the most important

 4. You haven’t worked through your baggage

 Have you had this particular goal for a long time?
 Some time, some where did someone make you feel silly for wanting to achieve it?
-Or, are you reluctant to admit you want to be a successful business owner and have passions other than motherhood?
+Or, are you reluctant to admit you want to be a successful business owner and have passions other than simply serving clients?

 The smallest amount of criticism can linger with us forever if we do not learn to set the luggage down and continue on with our travels.